skip to Main Content

 She’s Feeling Nauseous

 If only animals could tell us when they feel bad, it would make our lives so much easier.
-While your kitty cat can’t tell you if her stomach feels upset, there are signs you can look for, such as:
+While your kitty cat can’t tell you if her stomach feels upset, drooling excessively could be a sign that she’s nauseous.
+There are also other signs you can look for, such as:

 • lack of interest in her food